laravel/homestead/.github/ISSUE_TEMPLATE.md

 # Copy-paste your Homestead.yaml here
 ```

-## Vagrant up output
+## Vagrant destroy & up output
-Provide a link to a [GitHub Gist](https://gist.github.com/) containing the complete output.
+Provide a link to a [GitHub Gist](https://gist.github.com/) containing the complete output of `vagrant destroy && vagrant up`.
 Do **NOT** paste the debug output in the issue, just paste the link to the Gist.

 ## Expected behavior